 Compute Engine allows you to create virtual machine instances to perform computational tasks.

 Managed instance groups work with both manual scaling and autoscaling.
 The instance group manager can create groups of identical machines by using either a machine image or a container instance template.

 With manual scaling, the instance group manager ensures there is always the specified number of virtual machine instances up and running, by creating new instances as needed, and terminating non-responsive instances.

 When you use autoscaling, the instance group manager creates or terminates instances based on metrics you select, such as average CPU, load on the HTTP load balancer, instance custom metrics, or Cloud Pub/Sub queue size.

-With the computational platform configured, the next consideration is how to parse the media file.
-In some cases, some of the job will have to be customized and requires a lot of computing power.
-This solution, which focuses on the queueing architecture and not on the media processing, uses the Cloud Speech API to process some audio files synchronously.
+With the computational platform configured, your next consideration is how to parse the media file.
+In some cases, some of the job must be customized and requires a lot of computing power.
+This solution, which focuses on the queueing architecture and not on the media processing, uses Cloud Speech-to-Text to process some audio files synchronously.